bobozaur/esp8266_proxy/README.md

 # TCP settings
 The default TCP settings from the `esp8266 Arduino Core` get in the way of this working properly, essentially because the `TCP_WND` is greated than the `TCP_SND_BUF`.
 So the (actual) server will send more data than the proxy buffer can hold before it gets an `ACK` from its client, which is bad.

-Also, the default lwIP Variant has a packet size (`TCP_MSS`) of 536, which is conservative.

-- Consider using a different lwIP Variant, from `Tools -> lwIP Variant`.
-The additional features are not needed as far as I'm aware, so I just use `v2 Higher Bandwidth (no features)`.
-This increases `TCP_MSS` to 1460, the default Ethernet packet payload size.
 - Locate the `esp8266 Arduino core` installation.
 - Navigate to `hardware/esp8266com/esp8266/tools/sdk/lwip2/builder/glue-lwip/arduino`.
 - Modify the `TCP_WND` and `TCP_SND_BUF` macros.
 They are already defined in relation to `TCP_MSS`, but `TCP_WND` might be bigger.
 We actually could use the opposite, having more room in the buffer to hold data while waiting for an `ACK` without the server flooding us with data.
 The settings that work best for me are: